williamtran29/document-qa/README.md

    Please rename the env.example file to .env, then add your OpenAI key in the appropriate field.

+   **Important: How to set TESSDATA_PREFIX:**

+   To set the TESSDATA_PREFIX, locate the path to the tessdata folder.

+   For example:

+   `TESSDATA_PREFIX=/opt/homebrew/Cellar/tesseract/5.4.1_1/share/tessdata`

+    ```sh
+    brew install tesseract
+    brew info tesseract
+    ```

+    Look for the `tessdata` folder path in the information provided above.

 2. **Create a new Conda environment:**
     ```sh
     conda create --name document-qa python=3.12